+This document, including information incorporated by reference, contains forward-looking statements about the Company and its subsidiary which we believe are within the meaning of the Private Securities Litigation Reform Act of 1995.
+These forward-looking statements include, without limitation, statements with respect to anticipated future operating and financial performance, growth opportunities, interest rates, cost savings and funding advantages expected or anticipated to be realized by management.
+Words such as "may," "could," "should," "would," "believe," "anticipate," "expect," "intend," "plan" and similar expressions are intended to identify these forward-looking statements.
 Forward-looking statements by the Company and its management are based on beliefs, plans, objectives, goals, expectations, anticipations, estimates and the intentions of management and are not guarantees of future performance.
 The Company disclaims any obligation to update or revise any forward-looking statements based on the occurrence of future events, the receipt of new information, or otherwise.
-The important factors we discuss below, as well as other factors discussed under the caption "Management's Discussion and Analysis of Financial Condition and Results of Operations" and identified in our filings with the SEC and those presented elsewhere by our management from time to time, could cause actual results to differ materially from those indicated by the forward-looking statements made in this document.
+The important factors we discuss below, as well as other factors discussed under the caption "Management's Discussion and Analysis of Financial Condition and Results of Operations" as identified in our filings with the SEC and those presented elsewhere by our management from time to time, could cause actual results to differ materially from those indicated by the forward-looking statements made in this document:

-• further developments in the Company's ongoing review of and efforts to resolve the problem credit relationship described in this report, which could result in, among other things, further downgrades of aforementioned loans, additional provisions to the loan loss reserve and the incurrence of other material non-cash and cash charges;
+- further developments in the Company's ongoing review of and efforts to resolve possible problem credit relationships, which could result in, among other things, further downgrades of loans, additional provisions to the loan loss reserve and the incurrence of other material non-cash and cash charges; - the strength of the U.S. economy in general and the strength of the local economies in which we conduct operations; - the effects of, and changes in, trade, monetary and fiscal policies and laws, including interest rate policies of the Federal Reserve Board; - inflation, interest rate, market and monetary fluctuations; - the timely development of and acceptance of our new products and services, and the perceived overall value of these products and services by users including the features, pricing and quality compared to competitors' products and services; - the willingness of users to substitute our products and services for products and services of our competitors; - the impact of changes in financial services' laws and regulations (including laws concerning taxes, banking, securities and insurance); - the impact of technological changes; - acquisitions; - changes in consumer spending and saving habits; and

-- ♦ the strength of the United States economy in general and the strength of the local economies in which we conduct operations; - ♦ the effects of, and changes in, trade, monetary and fiscal policies and laws, including interest rate policies of the Federal Reserve Board; - inflation, interest rate, market and monetary fluctuations; - the timely development of and acceptance of our new products and services and the perceived overall value of these products and services by users, including the features, pricing and quality compared to competitors' products and services; - the willingness of users to substitute our products and services for products and services of our competitors; - ♦ the impact of changes in financial services' laws and regulations (including laws concerning taxes, banking, securities and insurance); - the impact of technological changes; - · acquisitions: - · changes in consumer spending and saving habits; and - our success at managing the risks involved in the foregoing
+• our success at managing the risks detailed above.